afuzzyllama/UnityRayTracingPlugin/README.md

 ## Usage
 - Build plugin
 - In Unity
+  - Set the Graphics API to Vulkan under `Project Settings -> Player`
   - Add `Ray Traceable Light` to any light in the scene to have the plugin register it for lighting
   - Add `Ray Traceable Object` to any object in the scene to have the plugin register it for rendering.
 Must have at least a valid Mesh assigned in the `MeshFilter`
   - Use `Ray Tracer Material` which uses a PBR model to shade objects